hhemanth/mithila_recipes/_posts/2018-05-07-Raw-Mango-pickle.md

 ---
-Raw mango pickles are a treasure of good health.
+Raw mangoes are a treasure of good health.
 They contain an acid which helps to ease digestion and control constipation.
 They are highly beneficial in treating scruvy, prevents dehydration, treats Gastro-Intestinal disorders and also liver disorders.

 A recent study shows that one unripe mango yields as much  Vitamin-C as 35 apples, 18 bananas, 9 lemons and 3 oranges.